-Peter Boyd was formerly Curator (Shrewsbury Museums), retiring on 3rd May 2011.
+Peter Boyd was formerly Curator (Shrewsbury Museums) - retiring on 3rd May 2011.
 He was Curator/Museums Collections Manager for Shrewsbury Museums for nearly 17 years.
-The creation and development of the Darwin Country lifelong learning website and an online collections management system, ShrewD Online were major features of his work and he was involved with the planning of a new county museum to be opened in the Music Hall complex in Shrewsbury in 2013.
+The creation and development of the Darwin Country lifelong learning website and an online collections management system, ShrewD Online were major features of his work and he was involved with the planning of a new county museum that was ultimately opened in the Music Hall complex in Shrewsbury in 2014.

 He has written a number of articles about Charles Darwin and the Darwin Family in Shrewsbury - where Charles was born and educated.
 He has lectured in Britain, California, Germany and Slovenia about Charles Darwin (including a Darwin Day lecture at Stanford University in February 2008, a Darwin conference at the University of Giessen, Germany in September 2009 and a Biodiversity Conference in Ljubljana, Slovenia in October 2009).